dajiaji/python-cwt/docs/usage.rst

 Usage Examples
 ==============

-The following is the simplest sample code.
+The following is a simple sample code for command line console.

 .. code-block:: pycon